 Externship

-An externship is a short HQWBL experience, of a minimum duration of 40 hours, where the student is paired with a working professional to observe and get a preview of the day-to-day activities needed for a career.
+An externship is a short CTE HQWBL experience, of a minimum duration of 40 hours, where the student is paired with a working professional to observe and get a preview of the day-to-day activities needed for a career.
 Based on students’ interests in specific careers and/or organizations, externship experiences can help students learn more about the nature of various jobs and work environments, as well as education and training required to succeed.

-An externship is an extended job shadowing experience, designed so students may ask questions, observe, and spend more than a day getting a feel for a workplace.
+An externship is an extended job shadowing experience, designed so students may ask questions, observe, and spend more time getting a feel for a workplace.
 While the work accomplished in the context of an externship will be important, there is no work delegated or projects assigned such as those found in a longer-term experience such as an internship.

-Externship at a Glance
+Externship At a Glance